Data Analytics in ESports – Future Prospects – Jobs – Everything You Should Know

 Experience with data handling & streaming frameworks like Hadoop, Apache Spark, Kafka, Kinesis etc.

-Experience in media, esports, entertainment industry is a plus.
+Experience in media, esports, the entertainment industry is a plus.

 The requirements are the same as the data analyst requirements in the software development industry.
 SQL is the most popular tech to interact with the data, one should know a backend language like Python, Java to implement the business logic.
 Python is more popular with machine learning engineers.
 Large scale streaming data has to be stored in Hadoop or somewhere.
 Facebook uses Hadoop to manage the crazy amount of data generated daily on the platform.
 Streaming data is managed by routing it through data pipelines with the help of tools like Spark, Kafka, Kinesis, Storm etc.